Dive Deeper, Look Closer, and Engage with Masterworks of Art—Intertwined with Barrier-Free Interactives!

 - Purpose Discovery: Visitors decide how an unfamiliar object was once used by placing it on different parts of a mannequin.
 Through looking at an object closely, a visitor can deduce its use.

-- Now and Then: Visitors guess the modern equivalent of an object from a range of options.
+- What Am I: Visitors guess the modern equivalent of an object from a range of options.
 The modern understanding of an object can differ from its contextual use.

 - Dress Me Up: A variety of wearable objects, from fashion statements and cultural wear to unfamiliar pieces, are on display for visitors to select and wear on their body.
 Visitors realize the functional purpose of unfamiliar objects.